jenniferlrx/skillstest/README.md

 # skillstest

+Basic application of node, express, routing and ajax

+1. The app starts a server and listens on port 3000 for connections

-Basic application of node, express, routing and ajax Three routes are defined: "/", "/megaHelloWorld" and "/testRoute".
+2. Three routes are defined: "/", "/megaHelloWorld" and "/testRoute".

-GET "/" responses with "Hello World".
+..* GET "/" responses with "Hello World".

-"/megaHelloWorld" route responses to four HTTP requests: GET, PUT, POST and DELETE.
+..* "/megaHelloWorld" route responses to four HTTP requests: GET, PUT, POST and DELETE.
 The GET response also accepts a query string paramenter passed via the URL.

-"/testRoute" is used for testing the responses to "/megaHelloWorld" with the jQuery AJAX function, including GET request with a query string.
+..* "/testRoute" is used for testing the requests to "/megaHelloWorld" with the jQuery AJAX function.
+Users can also put a query string in the input field and request a GET response with that query.

+3. For every other path, it will response with a redifined ERROR message

+4. A mobile-friendly, responsive UI design